wacncontent/CustomizeTool/removeCommentOutput2/articles/active-directory/active-directory-saas-userecho-tutorial.md

 - You can control in Azure AD who has access to UserEcho
 - You can enable your users to automatically get signed-on to UserEcho (Single Sign-On) with their Azure AD accounts
-- You can manage your accounts in one central location - the Azure Active Directory Portal
+- You can manage your accounts in one central location - the Azure Management Portal

 If you want to know more details about SaaS app integration with Azure AD, see [What is application access and single sign-on with Azure Active Directory](/documentation/articles/active-directory-appssoaccess-whatis).